JeremieV/feed/README.md

   - improved the control bar and added "topics" functionality
   - fixed the "add" button in the rss feed url input
   - improved the feed "control bar" at the top
+  - automatically get the RSS feed from a reddit, youtube, medium, or substack url.
+  - added some "topics" that allow you to load a combination of pre-curated feeds in one click
+  - improved loading skeleton

 ## Roadmap

-- put some better feeds than the AI generated ones
+- put some better feeds and "topics" than the AI generated ones
 <!--  -->
 - [ ] get the first 3 users
   - [ ] announce project somewhere